Harold-Solbrig/funowl/TestCaseIssues.md

     Not sure quite what to think of this, but for the time being we're going to go with it.

+4. ObjectPropertyChain
+Does `ObjectPropertyChain(:p1 :p2)` imply `:p1 a owl:ObjectProperty` and `:p2 a owl:ObjectProperyt`?
+The generator currently emits them, but the test code (Rdfbased/sem/chain/def.func) does not show this as happening.
+For the moment we are going to assume that we are right and change the test target (Rdfbased/sem/chain/def.ttl)

+5. HasKey
+Does `HasKey(ex:c () (ex:p1 ex:p2))` imply `ex:p1 a owl:DatatypeProperyt`?
+Same as ObjectPropertyChain.
+see: Rdfbased/sem/key/def.func and Rdfbased/sem/ndis/alldisjointproperties/fw.func

 ## Specific file issues

 **Direct_Semantics_Literal_disjoint_from_Thing.func**